Skip to main content Skip to main navigation Skip to search

 Food Standard Australia New Zealand has given us advice that fresh and frozen, ready-to-eat pomegranate arils present a potential high risk to public health for hepatitis A, and that dried, ready-to-eat pomegranate arils present a potential medium risk to public health for hepatitis A.

-To make sure there are food safety controls in place to manage this hazard during processing, we require food safety management certificates for imports of the higher risk, fresh, chilled or frozen pomegranate arils.
+To obtain assurance that food safety controls are in place to manage this hazard during processing, we require food safety management certificates for imports of the higher risk, fresh, chilled or frozen pomegranate arils.
+For the medium risk rated dried and ready-to-eat pomegranate arils, border testing will apply for E. coli unless the importer voluntarily imports these arils under a food safety management certificate.

 Determination

-We have identified what food safety management certificates we will recognise in this determination.
+We have identified what food safety management certificates we will recognise in these determinations.

 The determination sets out: